Quick Answer

 What Happens After a Car Accident in Texas?

-If you are wondering what to do after a car accident in Texas, you’ll first need to file an insurance claim with the at-fault party’s insurance company.
-You should also call 911 right after the accident to file a police report and ask the other drivers for their:
+If you're wondering what to do after a car accident in Texas, the first step is opening a claim with the at-fault party's insurance company.
+Mighty's AI handles this for you.
+You should also call 911 right after the accident to file a police report and exchange the following with the other drivers:

 Will My Car Insurance Rates Go Up if I'm Not At Fault in Texas?